 The longer side with the tape visible should face to the right.
 If the ignition is on, but the radio is off, the tape can be inserted and will begin playing.
 If you hear nothing but a garbled sound, the tape may not be in squarely.
 Press EJECT to remove the tape and start over.

 While the tape is playing, use the VOL, FADE, BAL, TREB, BASS, TONE, SEEK and SCAN controls just as you do for the radio.
-(The TONE control is not available on the Bose radio.)
 The display will show TP with a box around it and an arrow to show which side of the tape is playing.